-Although controlling temperature is a bit more tricky at first with a solar cooker, fundamentally you are still just cooking food as you would over an open fire or stove top burner.
+Although controlling temperature is a bit more tricky at first with a solar cooker, fundamentally you are still just cooking food as you would over an open fire or stovetop burner.
 When your food is ready, you can remove it from heat and serve as usual.

 You may want to use a thermometer for meat dishes to make sure you achieved safe cooking temperatures at the outset.
-You may also want to use the fork or toothpick test method to make sure things like cake batter or casseroles are cooked all the way through.
+You may also have to use the fork or toothpick test method to make sure things like cake batter or casseroles are cooked all the way through.

 Step 5: Clean Up